Mastermind-Network/Amazon-E-Commerce-Data-Analysis/README.md

 * Focus On High-Performing Regions: Allocate a larger portion of the budget to Northeast and West coast states where spending exceeds the national average.
 * Localized Messaging: Tailor campaigns by region (urban vs. rural) emphasizing convenience and relevance to customer needs.
 ### Demographic Expansion
-* Middle Income: Middle- income customers showed strong engagement that offer potential for everyday affordability campaigns.
+* Middle Income: Middle income customers showed strong engagement that offer potential for everyday affordability campaigns.
 Emphasizing deals on daily essentials.
 * Age Group: The 18-24 age group are currently low spenders but represent long-term customer potential.
 Campaigns should focus on building brand loyalty.